Vieshoth/vieshoth.github.io/_posts/wireless/2019-02-26-ble_advertisement.markdown

 ---

 Bluetooth Low Energy operates on 2.4GHz ISM band, which is seperated by 2MHz each.
 This 2.4 GHz is seperated by 40 channels.
-3 for Advertising and 37 for data transimission.
+Out of which 3 channels (37, 38, 39) are used for Advertising.

 Both the Advertising and Data transmission follows the same frame structure as shown below.